 companies, including Westinghouse Electric Company.

-November - Republican Ulysses S. Grant, with Shuyler Colfax as his running mate, proves victorious in his quest to become the 18th President of the United States after defeating Horatio Seymour, 214 to 80 in the Electoral College.
-Grant would be swon in on March 4, 1869.
+November 3, 1868 - Republican Ulysses S. Grant, with Shuyler Colfax as his running mate, proves victorious in his quest to become the 18th President of the United States after defeating Horatio Seymour, 214 to 80 in the Electoral College.
+Grant would be sworn in on March 4, 1869.

-November 27, 1868 - The Battle of the WIchita ends with Lt.
+November 27, 1868 - The Battle of the Washita River ends with Lt.
 Colonel George Custor's defeat of Black Kettle's Cheyenne.
 This ended the organized campaign of Indian forces against white settlers.

-spike of the transcontinental railroad is driven into the ground,
+transcontinental railroad is driven into the ground, marking the

-marking the junction of the Central Pacific and Union Pacific
+junction of the Central Pacific and Union Pacific Railroads.
+This act,